RECOMMENDED PROCEDURES FOR REQUESTING A PERMIT TO CARRY OUT RESEARCH IN TURKEY

 Fax: (90 312) 508 60 47

 E-mail: [email protected]

-RESIDENCE PERMIT: Applications for residence permits (ikâmet), which are usually based on the research visa, should be made within 30 days of arrival in Turkey.
-Information in Turkish language about residence permits for long-term stays is also accessible through the Ministry of Interior.
-A new e-ikâmet application webpage has opened through the General Directorate of Migration Management.
+RESIDENCE PERMIT: Applications for a residence permit (ikâmet) based on the research visa, should be made through the local authorities within 30 days of arrival in Turkey.
+Information about residence permits for long-term stays is accessible on the Ministry of Foreign Affairs webpage.

 NOTE: Researchers who plan to carry out archaeological excavation and/or survey, underwater archaeology, and/or research on cadastral registers will continue to send their application forms to the Turkish Embassy Consulate that offers the service nearest their location and in addition, submit information for the ARIT Review of applications (see archaeological excavation and survey permit procedures here).